 Microsoft Exchange journaling lets you record a copy of, or journal, email communications in your organization and send them to a dedicated mailbox on an Exchange Server.
 Journaling is different from archiving.
 Journaling records your users’ messages.
 Archiving is a way to store those copies in a separate environment for regulatory compliance, data retention, or server maintenance.

 An Exchange journal message contains the entire original message, including all headers, and the transport envelope information.
 The envelope information includes the sender and all recipients, including Bcc recipients and recipients in distribution lists.
-This required data for compliance with most regulations.
+This is required data for compliance with most regulations.

 Initial step: Go to Gmail advanced settings in the Google Admin console